talesshift/LDA_arXiv/README.md

-# LDA_arXiv
+# LDA in arXiv
-Appling LDA in arXiv full article database
+applying LDA to the arXiv full article database

+## step 1: download